ajs1102/visual-argument-2019Fall-Redo/assets.md

 - Image of a full set of dice

-- Image of a sword and shield

 - Artwork of a cave or dungeon

 - Artwork of a giant or dragon

+- Image of a pizza

+Images and artwork will most likely be found on wikimedia, pinterest, or deviantart